Arch Linux - Installation

 Format the partitions

-Unlock the partitions
+Unlock the encrypted partitions

 $ cryptsetup open /dev/<devpart_root> cryptroot